kubernetes/enhancements/keps/sig-scheduling/624-scheduling-framework/README.md

 If either `Score` or `NormalizeScore` returns an error, the scheduling cycle is aborted.

-### Reserve
+#### Reserve

-This is an informational extension point.
-Plugins which maintain runtime state (aka "stateful plugins") should use this extension point to be notified by the scheduler when resources on a node are being reserved for a given Pod.
-This happens before the scheduler actually binds the pod to the Node, and it exists to prevent race conditions while the scheduler waits for the bind to succeed.
+A plugin that implements the Reserve extension has two methods, namely Reserve and Unreserve, that back two informational scheduling phases called Reserve and Unreserve, respectively.
+Plugins which maintain runtime state (aka "stateful plugins") should use these phases to be notified by the scheduler when resources on a node are being reserved and unreserved for a given Pod.

-This is the last step in a scheduling cycle.
-Once a pod is in the reserved state, it will either trigger [Un-reserve](#un-reserve) plugins (on failure) or [Post-bind](#post-bind) plugins (on success) at the end of the binding cycle.

-*Note: This concept used to be referred to as "assume".*
+The Reserve phase happens before the scheduler actually binds a Pod to its designated node.
+It exists to prevent race conditions while the scheduler waits for the bind to succeed.
+The Reserve method of each Reserve plugin may succeed or fail; if one Reserve method call fails, subsequent plugins are not executed and the Reserve phase is considered to have failed.
+If the Reserve method of all plugins succeed, the Reserve phase is considered to be successful and the rest of the scheduling cycle and the binding cycle are executed.

+The Unreserve phase is triggered if the Reserve phase or a later phase fails.
+When this happens, the Unreserve method of all Reserve plugins will be executed in the reverse order of Reserve method calls.
+This phase exists to clean up the state associated with the reserved Pod.

+*Caution: The implementation of the Unreserve method in Reserve plugins must be idempotent and may not fail.*

-### Permit
+#### Permit

 These plugins are used to prevent or delay the binding of a Pod.
 A permit plugin can do one of three things.